chillum/ovpn-key/README.md

 1. `ovpn-key --init`
 2. edit `ovpn-key.yml` and `openssl.ini`
 3. `ovpn-key --ca --dh --server --nopass`
+4. `ovpn-key --client somebody`
+5. `ovpn-key --revoke somebody`
-4. add a file with `.ovpn` extension to the directory
+6. add a file with `.ovpn` extension to the directory
    it should contain every setting except for `cert` and `key`
-5. `ovpn-key --client somebody`
-6. `ovpn-key --revoke somebody`
+7. `ovpn-key --zip somebody-else`

 ### Configuration